reinator/tutorial_metabarcoding/_pages/miss-assembly.md

 I want you to download all those files to your local machine.

-You don't have the multifasta file that represents the genome that you will look in the HeatMap, but I can give you the statistics for it:
+Notice that you don't have the multifasta file that represents the complete genome that you will look in the HeatMap, but I can give you the statistics for it:

 ```console
 scaff/out.break.salsa/scaffolds_FINAL.fasta